gurol/DsFeatFreqDistFit/README.md

 **Note**: Please, cite the study if you would like to use or adapt the code, datasets, methodology, and other materials provided and [let me know](mailto:gurol@canbek.com).
 Thank you for your interest.

 > [Gürol Canbek](http://gurol.canbek.com), Gaining Insights in Datasets in the Shade of “Garbage In, Garbage Out” Rationale: Feature-Space Distribution Fitting.
-In *TBD*, Submitted, 2020.
+In *Data Mining and Knowledge Discovery*, Submitted, 2020.

 ## Contents
 1. Dataset Distribution Analysis R Scripts